Weakly Supervised Disentangled Generative Causal Representation Learning: Proofs

-\subsection{Proof of Lemma \ref{lemma}}
+\subsection{Proof of Lemma~\ref{lem:grad_formula}}

-We follow the same proof scheme as in \citet{shen2020bidirectional} where the only difference lies in the gradient wrt the prior parameter $\beta$.
+We follow the same proof scheme as in \citet{shen2020bidirectional} where the only difference lies in the gradient with respect to the prior parameter $\beta$.
 To make this paper self-contained, we restate some proof steps here using our notations.

 Let $\|\cdot\|$ denote the vector 2-norm.
 For a scalar function $h(x,y)$, let $\nabla_x h(x,y)$ denote its gradient with respect to $x$.
 For a vector function $g(x,y)$, let $\nabla_x g(x,y)$ denote its Jacobi matrix with respect to $x$.
 Given a differentiable vector function $g(x):\mathbb{R}^k\to\mathbb{R}^k$, we use $\nabla\cdot g(x)$ to denote its divergence, defined as